 - A designated quiet place to sit without having to ask permission when too upset to talk.
 I have a stairwell in my classroom that EVERY SINGLE KID uses when they get upset.
 I've never once assigned it, yet somehow the kids always run straight there when they get upset.
 I think it's quiet, no one can see them, and the walls are completely bare so there's no additional stimulation

-- A weighted blanket.
+- A weighted lap pad.
 I had a boy last year tell me it was like the blanket pushed the extra energy out of him.
 And it was only for about 5-10 minutes at a time, it didn't take too long.
 I only have one and it has been there for at least 3+ years.
 Mine actually has velcro so I've wrapped it around the student's chair before to cover their lap when their legs had too much energy.
 (The student liked it and it was never a "trap" or forced on him.
+SAFETY NOTE: Check for laws in your school, state or district, as well as get parent permission before using!

 Fine Motor Struggles: